-Buying a home is overwhelming!
-Property companies play a major role when purchasing a property and yet, many people have no idea what they do!
-On todays episode of From the Nest Podcast, I interview Olivia Sohnly with Barristers of Ohio Title Company to discuss how the title company is involved in the transaction.
-Enjoy!
+Property title companies play a major role when purchasing a home, and yet, many people have no idea what they do!
+On todays episode of From the Nest Podcast, I interview Olivia Sohnly with Barristers of Ohio Title Company to discuss how title companies are involved with each home transaction.

 Interview with Olivia Sohnly